alejandrogarciasalas/blog/_posts/2015-11-1-how-i-used-twitter-to-meet-steve-wozniak.md

 categories: archive
 ---

 *Note: This essay was written as part as one of many essays I wrote for the college application process.
-I spent quite a bit of time writing these so I decided to make them public.*
+I spent quite a bit of time writing these essays so I decided to make them public.*

 His last tweet was: "1314.
 Decent. (@Swissôtel_Lima)"